Materials-Consortia/OPTIMADE/optimade.rst

      # Responses

-     json : examples of json output.
+     json : examples of JSON output.
      field : keys in key-value dictionaries in responses. field-val : value examples that fields can be set to.
                  Note that `null` sometimes refer to the OPTiMaDe concept of :val:`null`, and sometimes to the javascript constant :field-val:`null`, and the markup distinguishes these two cases.